ramashisx/oneAPI_hackathon_submission/README.md

-# Intel oneAPI Hackathon: The LLM Challenge
+# Intel oneAPI Hackathon: The LLM Challenge (Winner Solution)
 ------------------------------------

 ## How to train and generate result